Gankra/abi-cafe/docs/src/kdl-script/attributes.md

 * passthrough attrs
     * `@ "literally anything here"

-The significance of repr attributes is that providing *any* explicit `repr` attribute is considered an opt-out from the default automatic repr all user-defined types recieve.
+The significance of repr attributes is that providing *any* explicit `repr` attribute is considered an opt-out from the default automatic repr all user-defined types receive.

 When we generate tests we will typically generate both a `repr(rust)` version and a `repr(C)` version.
 In these versions any user-defined type gets (an equivalent of) those attributes applied to it.